microsoft/Olive/cmd-example/readme.md

 Then the ONNX model will be saved in `onnx_model_path`, by default `res.onnx`

 ### For ONNX Model Inference Optimization
+Tunes different execution providers, inference session options, and environment variable options for the ONNX model with ONNX Runtime.
+Selects and outputs the option combinations with the best performance.

 Here are arguments for OLive optimization:
 | Argument  | Detail  | Example |
 |--|--|--|